What is a Business Email?

 Emails and Website Contact Forms

-If your website has a contact form, such as the one below, there can be, and often is, problems with the emails getting to your inbox when someone fills the form in.
-A business email (rather than a free gmail, hotmail or yahoo one) will often fix the problem.
+If your website has a online contact form there can be, and often is, problems with the emails getting to your inbox when someone fills the form in.

 Book - Online Marketing for Baby Boomers